kaplana/cos126webv2/content/assignments/oop.md

 Recall from the _Creating Data Types_ lecture that you can declare a constant using the `private static final` modifiers.
 For example: `private static final int MINUTES_PER_HOUR = 60;`
 {{< /details >}}

+{{< details "MIDI values go from 0 to 127, however the table provided only shows the relationship between MIDI and octaves from 36 to 95.
+Should we only focus on those MIDI values?
+Or are we expected to generalize the relationship for the other values as well?" >}}
+You need to generalize.
+{{< /details >}}

+{{< details "There are only instrument audio files for MIDI numbers 12 through 116.
+Are our programs purposefully not intended to play MIDI numbers 0 through 11 and 117 through 127?" >}}
+While MIDI is defined for values 0 to 127, most instruments do not support that full range.
+For example, a typical piano has only 88 keys, not 128.
+You need not worry about that.
+The autograder won't call play() on a MIDI note for which there is no accompanying WAV file.
+{{< /details >}}

+{{< details "Do I need conditional (`if`) statements to determine a note name or octave?" >}}
+You can implement `name()` and `octave()` without any `if` statements.
+If you a have large multiway `if` statement ladder, you are probably not finding the most elegant way to implement these methods.
+Consider using integer division/remainder and an array.
+{{< /details >}}

 ####  Part 2: Write a client that uses the musical note data type.